kapilsuryawanshi/ReminderCLI/README.md

 # Add a reminder to take a break in 10 minutes
 reminder add "Take a break" 10m

-# List all reminders
+# List all reminders (can be run as just 'reminder')
-reminder list
+reminder

 # Start the daemon to show reminders
 reminder start

-# Pause a reminder with ID 2
-reminder pause 2

 # Remove a reminder with ID 1
 reminder remove 1

+# Stop the daemon
+reminder stop
 ```

 ## Requirements